pierre-rouleau/pel/doc/pel-manual.rst

 in standard GNU Emacs and some other packages.
 The code is spread into several small files.
 Each of those file is described in the following subsections.
-PEL comes with a set of PDF files that describe key bindings , including the standard GNU Emacs bindings, the bindings of the external packahges integrated by PEL and the bindings for PEL commands.
+PEL comes with a set of PDF files that describe key bindings , including the standard GNU Emacs bindings, the bindings of the external packages integrated by PEL and the bindings for PEL commands.
 The sections below contain link to the relevant PDF files.
 The complete list of PDF files is shown in the `Key Binding Documentation`_ section.